BernhardPosselt/presentations/slides/selenium.md

 # Rough Idea (The Cake is a Lie)

+Race conditions and issues on almost every single line!

 ```js
 it('should find an element by text input model', async () => {
     await browser.get('/some/url');